Adam Szłapka: Political career

 He was an activist of Młode Centrum, a youth organization of the Freedom Union and Democratic Party.
-Between 2006-2012 he worked as the general secretary of these organizations.
+Between 2006 and 2012 he worked as the general secretary of these organizations.

-Between 2006-10, he served as town councillor in Kościan representing the Self-Government Democratic Forum (Samorządowe Forum Demokratyczne).
+Between 2006 and 2010, he served as a town councillor in Kościan representing the Self-Government Democratic Forum (Samorządowe Forum Demokratyczne).
 In 2010, he unsuccessfully ran for office in the local government elections.
-He was director of the Fundacja: Projekt Polska.
-From 2011-15, he worked as an expert in the Chancellery of the President Bronisław Komorowski.
+He was director of Fundacja: Projekt Polska.
+From 2011 to 2015, he worked as an expert in the Chancellery of the President of the Republic of Poland during the presidency of Bronisław Komorowski.

-In 2015, he assumed the post of general secretary of the Modern (Nowoczesna) party.
-The same year, he stood for election to the Sejm and won a seat from the Kalisz constituency.
-He was appointed a member of the Foreign Affairs Parliamentary Committee as well as the Secret Service Committee.
-In the 2019 Polish parliamentary election, he was re-elected as member of parliament receiving 51,951 votes in the Poznań constituency.
-On 24 November 2019, he succeeded Katarzyna Lubnauer as leader of the Modern political party.
-He has expressed his support for the legalization of same-sex marriage in Poland.
+In 2015, he became general secretary of the Modern party.
+In the same year, he was elected to the Sejm from the Kalisz constituency.
+He served on the Foreign Affairs Committee and the Secret Services Committee.
+In the 2019 Polish parliamentary election, he was re-elected from the Poznań constituency, receiving 51,951 votes.
+On 24 November 2019, he succeeded Katarzyna Lubnauer as leader of Modern.
+He has expressed support for the legalization of same-sex marriage in Poland.

+In January 2023, during the Battle of Bakhmut, Szłapka took part in a humanitarian aid mission to Ukraine organised by the Open Dialogue Foundation under the banner Opposition for Ukraine.
+Together with Polish opposition MPs Piotr Borys, Paweł Krutul, Hanna Gill-Piątek and Witold Zembaczyński, as well as ODF's Martin Mycielski, he delivered aid to Ukrainian soldiers, including drones and equipment for the Madyar's Birds drone unit.

-Following the 2023 election, on 13 December 2023, he assumed the post of Minister for the European Affairs in Donald Tusk's third cabinet.
-During a European Parliament debate on the humanitarian crisis in Gaza, Szłapka was reportedly seen laughing with a colleague while Belgian MEP Marc Botenga addressed the issue.
-Botenga later called him out for his behavior.
-The incident sparked outrage, with critics condemning it as a sign of disregard for Palestinian lives.
+In the 2023 Polish parliamentary election, he was re-elected to the Sejm from the Poznań constituency with 149,064 votes.
+Following the election, on 13 December 2023, he became Minister for European Affairs in Donald Tusk's third cabinet.

+As Minister for European Affairs, Szłapka was involved in preparations for and conduct of Poland's 2025 Presidency of the Council of the European Union.
+He chaired meetings of the General Affairs Council during the Polish presidency.

+On 20 June 2025, Prime Minister Donald Tusk announced that Szłapka would become Government Spokesperson after the end of Poland's EU Council presidency; he formally assumed the role on 1 July 2025.
+In July 2025, he also became Secretary of State in the Chancellery of the Prime Minister.
+He ceased to serve as Minister for European Affairs during the July 2025 cabinet reshuffle.

+On 24 October 2025, the convention of Modern voted to dissolve the party and continue political activity within Civic Coalition.
+Szłapka, then still party leader, described the move as a new stage for the liberal political camp.

+In April 2026, the National Council of Civic Coalition elected Szłapka as one of the party's deputy leaders.